 When you connect your Apple devices with this version of iTunes, it will download the drivers through the Windows Update.
 This means the whole process got automated.
 Right from software update to driver download.
-However, there are few drawbacks which I have seen few reporting.
+However, there are a few drawbacks, which I have seen in a few reports.

 - Windows will no longer recognize the phone’s name.

-- Transferring images from the iPad using the Windows Explorer is terribly slow compared to the regular version.
+- Transferring images from the iPad using Windows Explorer is slow compared to the regular version.
 It even drops the connection sometimes.
-I am guessing it has to do with some bug with the driver which should get an update to speed up things.
+I am guessing it has to do with some bug with the driver, which should get an update to speed up things.

-This version of iTunes is definitely faster than the regular version without a doubt.
+This version of iTunes is faster than the regular version without a doubt.
 The app launch and sync were much smoother and almost instant.
-Henceforth Microsoft Store is only going to handle the future updates of iTunes.
+Henceforth, Microsoft Store is only going to handle the future updates of iTunes.